 At the top end of the simple waterproof trousers market, I tried on Rohan’s Women’s Ventus Overtrousers.
 Their three-layer fabric means water should run off, and they’re windproof and breathable.

-I tried these on over jeans and found them a most wonderfully comfortable fit – but then at £150 they really should be.
+I tried these on over jeans and found them a most wonderfully comfortable fit – but at £150, they should be.

 Musto BR1 Hi-back Trousers